abhinav-nath/all-about-aws/notes/iam.md

   - **Resource** : list of resources to which the actions will be applied to

   - **Condition** : condition for when this statement will be applied (optional)

+## IAM : Password Policy

+- Strong passwords = higher security for your account
+- In AWS, you can setup a password policy:
+  - Set a minimum password length
+  - Require specific character types:
+    - including uppercase letters
+    - lowercase letters
+    - numbers
+    - non-alphanumeric characters
+  - Allow all IAM users to change their own passwords
+  - Require users to change their password after some time (password expiration)
+  - Prevent password re-use
+- A password policy is really helpful against brute-force attacks on your account
+- But, there is a second defense mechanism - **MFA**

+## Multi Factor Authentication - MFA

+- Users have access to your account and can possibly change configurations or delete resources in your AWS account